 NOTE: Only Admins and Group Admins have access to the Path Insights page and the ability to download these reports.
 If a path is private, Admins and Group Admins must be the editor or enrolled in the path to be able to view Path Insights for the path and download these reports.

 Additionally, the Path User Activity Report and Path Item Activity Report are available on the Path Insights page for a specific path.
-As long as the Admin or Group Admin is enrolled, or is the editor of that particular path, they will be able to download these reports.
+For private paths, as long as the Admin or Group Admin is enrolled in, or is the editor of that particular path, they will be able to download these reports.

 Activated users are users that currently hold a license and have joined their Udemy for Business account.
-This means they have visited at least once to activate that license.
+This means they have logged in or authenticated via Single Sign On (SSO) at least once to activate that license.
+Users who have not activated their license are not included in any Insights and Reporting.

 Deactivated users are users who have had their licenses removed and can no longer access the Udemy for Business portal.
 Some deactivated users may also have been anonymized, which means that their personally identifiable information has been deleted.
-Their learning data, however, is preserved.
+Their learning data, however, is preserved, and will still be included in data export reports.

 The User Adoption funnel is updated in real time.
-The User Activity, Path Insights, Ratings & Reviews, and Course Insights dashboard, as well as all Data Export Reports, are updated several times per day.
+The Path Insights dashboard is updated once per day.
+The User Activity, Ratings & Reviews, and Course Insights dashboard, as well as all Data Export Reports, are updated several times per day.

 The date and time up to which data is included is indicated by a data freshness notice in the top right of each dashboard.
 The timestamp is localized based on your computer’s local settings.